 Exit planning

-How the §1202 exclusion works, who qualifies, and the five-question check that could save C-corp founders up to $10M in federal tax on a business sale.
+How the §1202 exclusion works, who qualifies, and the five-question check that could save C-corp founders up to $15M in federal tax on a business sale (for shares issued after July 4, 2025).

 Written by Matt Reese, CPA · 8 min read · Published April 2026·Share on LinkedIn